martinostrowski/marinemicrobes/README.md

 # marinemicrobes
 Marine Microbes Data Tools

-This repository collects useful code for routine analyses and data presentations for OTU and Gene abundance tables.
+A collection of useful code for routine analyses and data presentations for OTU and Gene abundance tables.